DataHackIL/DataTalks/README.rst

 **Abstract:** In this talk I'll share how we attempted to predict a cab ride duration using various generated features and models, and how we settled on a model ensemble approach to utilize the advantages of different models and used it to win the Final challenge of DataHack 2016.
 I will also talk about ensemble methods, how to choose a model that will give good results in a short amount of time and how to engineer and choose good features.
 Finally, I will share lessons learned from multiple kaggle competitions and being part of winning teams in DataHack for two years in a row.

-Doron Kukliansky, Google -  Data Driven Video Creation
+Doron Kukliansky, Google -  Data Driven Video Creation :video_camera:
 -------------------------------------------------------
 **Speaker:** Doron Kukliansky, Google